-4. The Foreign Nongrantor Trust Beneficiary Statement must also include items 1, 4, and 6, as listed for line 29 above as well as basic identifying information (e.g., name, address, TIN, etc.) about the foreign trust and its trustee.
+4. The Foreign Nongrantor Trust Beneficiary Statement must also include items 1, 4, and 6, as listed in the line 29 instructions on page 8, as well as basic identifying information (e.g., name, address, TIN, etc.) about the foreign trust and its trustee.